Chapter 14: System Configuration for In-Silico

 conda list

-Activate An Environment
+- Activate An Environment

-- List all the conda environment
+- List all the conda environments.conda activate biobb_env

 Installing Specific Packages in an Existing Environment

-conda install --name myenv -c conda-forge gcc
+conda install --name biobb_env -c conda-forge gcc

-conda install --name myenv -c conda-forge cmake
+conda install --name biobb_env -c conda-forge cmake

 - To install latest version of cmake.conda install cmake=3.19.4